econnet/econ/plan.rst

 It is immoral to own the cooperation of people,
 *Those cooperating hold a share of the cooperation*, simply by logic.
 Employment is immoral.

-.. note:: Those cooperating hold a share of the cooperation.

 `Inequality`_ in general is immoral, as those with no wealth must work for the wealthy.